daleonpz/Research-Project/chapter2.md

 However, the estimated angles can not be used directly because estimations have small errors.
-In figure \ref{img:axisplot} can be observed the values of the rotation angles in a span of 1000 samples and in table 2.1 the stadistics of those samples.
+In figure \ref{img:axisplot} can be observed the values of the rotation angles in a span of 1000 samples and in table 2.1 the statistics of those samples.
-The ground truth values for euler angles were $\lbrack 0, 0, 0\rbrack$, and for distance were 47.5 and 16  centimeters respectively.
+The ground truth values for Euler angles were $\lbrack 0, 0, 0\rbrack$, and for distance were 47.5 and 16  centimeters respectively.

 Data          Mean        $\sigma$    Median
 ----------   ------------ ---------- -------------